 This workload is brutal, error-prone and expensive.

-Look for proxy approaches that have mature content-parsing capabilities.
+Look for proxy translation approaches that have mature content-parsing capabilities.
 The most advanced proxies can automatically analyze content from any server or service in the world—including on your site or loaded via third-party services—discover its translatable content, and immediately route it for translation.

 Working with Dynamic Content